valencik/mastersAPSC/documents/thesis/thesis.md

 %- Author data structure
 A more complex example is the list of authors for a NSR entry.
-The author field is likely best represented as an array of strings, with each unique author being a separate string element in the array.
+The author field is best represented as an array of strings, with each unique author being a separate string element in the array.
-Representing the author list as an array instead of a free text field has immediate benefits as it is now a data structure.
+The representation of the author list as an array instead of a free text field is beneficial as the author list is now a data structure.
-With this structure comes information and the ease of computing different properties of that data.
+With this structure comes information and ease of computing different properties of that data.
 The length of the array tells us how many authors collaborated on a given NSR entry.
 And since arrays are ordered, we can easily determine the first author[^first-author] of an entry.
-A skeptical reader might argue this is all possible with a free text field, and that is true.
-The real benefit of parsing our data into data structures is these structures are compatible with many tools, like our database.
+While it is possible to extract the same information from a free text field, parsing our data into data structures create structures that are compatible with many tools, such as our database.
-The database can now sort papers by their number of authors, or count the number of times someone was first author on an entry.
+Users of the database can now sort papers by their number of authors, or count the number of times someone was first author on an entry.
 Additionally, almost every aggregation query[^see-aggregation] made in this work relies on unwinding a data array at some stage.

 [^first-author]: The significance, if any, of being first author changes amongst journals.
 A clever data scientist would want to consider the `<REFRENCE>` information along with any first author analysis.
 [^see-aggregation]: See the [MongoDB Aggregation Framework](#mongodb-aggregation-framework) section for more details.

 %- Getting into SQL vs NoSQL here...
+It is possible to store the NSR data in a relational model.
+However, it is more efficient to convert the original data into a data schema that uses arrays.
+This is the primary motivator for not using a standard relational database.
 In a relational database the authors would have their own tables, separate from papers, as they are separate entities.
-This means a table and data scheme would need to be created for the papers and then a separate table and scheme for the authors, and similarly for keywords, selectors, and history.
+This would mean a table and data schema would need to be created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.
-It is certainly possible to store the NSR data in a relational model.
-It was however much less work to convert the original data into a data scheme that used arrays.
-This is the primary motivator for not using a standard relational database.

 ### Selectors
 The selectors are generated from the keyword abstracts.
-As a result, the keyword abstracts have been left as a free text field.
-The selectors however need a carefully considered data schema.

-The current schema has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `link` variables.
+The current schema has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.
-The following `type`s are valid:
+The following quote from the NSR Coding Manual @winchell2007nuclear describes the valid `type`s:

 > N, T, P, G, R, S, M, D, C, X, A, or Z, which stand for nuclide, target, parent, daughter, reaction, subject, measured, deduced, calculated, other subject, mass range, and charge range, respectively.

 The type of data for `value` changes based on the value of the `type`.
 For `type`s N, T, P, and G, the `value` is a nuclide written in the form AX with A equal to the mass number, and X equal to the chemical symbol.
+The value for A may have any number of digits.
+X may be one, two, or three letters.
-The `link` variable is used to tie together multiple selectors of the same keyword sentence.
+The `subkey` variable is used to link together multiple selectors of the same keyword sentence.

 %- TODO Provide an example of multiple selectors being connected